Alexander Mirtchev: Academic life and public policy domain

-Dr. Mirtchev is a distinguished visiting professor at the Schar School of Government and Policy at George Mason University, where he previously served as a Professorial Fellow and Distinguished Senior Fellow.
+Mirtchev is a visiting professor at the Schar School of Government and Policy at George Mason University, where he has previously held the positions of professorial fellow and distinguished senior fellow.

-Committed to solving global challenges and developing sensible policies, Dr. Mirtchev has a long record of engagement with preeminent international think tanks.
-Currently, Dr. Mirtchev is a vice chair of the Atlantic Council of the United States, where he also serves on the board of directors, the executive and strategy committees, and the advisory board to the Scowcroft Center for Strategy and Security.
-From 2010 to 2016, Dr. Mirtchev was a vice president of the Royal United Services Institute for Defense and Security (RUSI), a UK-based independent think tank on international defense and security policy.
-He also served as the executive chairman of RUSI International.
-Dr. MirtchevHe is also a member of The Royal Institute of International Affairs, commonly known as Chatham House.
+He currently serves as a vice chair of the Atlantic Council of the United States and is a member of its board of directors, executive and strategy committees, and the advisory board to the Scowcroft Center for Strategy and Security.
+From 2010 to 2016, he served as a vice president of the Royal United Services Institute for Defense and Security in the United Kingdom and as the executive chairman of RUSI International.
+He is also a member of The Royal Institute of International Affairs, commonly known as Chatham House.

-The Woodrow Wilson International Center for Scholars has been key venue for Dr. Mirtchev's academic endeavors.
-In 2008, Dr. Mirtchev worked to establish the Kissinger Institute on China and the United States, where he is a Founding Council Member.From 2012 to 2017, Dr. Mirtchev served on the Wilson National Cabinet.
+Mirtchev has been affiliated with the Woodrow Wilson International Center for Scholars.
+In 2008, he participated in the establishment of the Kissinger Institute on China and the United States and serves as a founding council member.
+From 2012 to 2017, he served on the Wilson National Cabinet, and he has also held the position of a senior fellow at the Wilson Center.

-He has also served a Senior Fellow at the Wilson Center.
-Since 2014, Dr. Mirtchev has been a member of Friends of Fletcher Society at Tufts University.
-He also received Honorary Doctorates from the University of Foreign Trade and Finance, Kyiv, Ukraine, and other distinguished international academic institutions.
+Since 2014, he has been a member of Friends of Fletcher Society at Tufts University.
+He has received honorary doctorates from the University of Foreign Trade and Finance in Kyiv, Ukraine, and other academic institutions.

 Business life

-Dr. Mirtchev is the president of Krull Corp., a macroeconomic consultancy, which he founded in 1992.
-He is also a serial investor in the areas of alternative energy, artificial intelligence, robotics and other dynamic start up initiatives.
-From 1993 to 1999, he worked as the director of the International Business and Investment Division at the Law Offices of Stewart & Stewart, Washington, D.C., a top-rated Washington, D.C. law firm specializing in international trade remedy proceedings and WTO negotiations.
-In 2007, Mirtchev was appointed as an independent director and chairman of the Sustainable Development Fund 'Kazyna'.
-He also served as a chairman of Global Options Management, a risk-mitigation services joint venture with GlobalOptions, a NASDAQ listed corporation, prior to it being acquired by Walker Digital, LLC.
+Mirtchev is the president of Krull Corp., a macroeconomic consultancy that he founded in 1992.
+From 1993 to 1999, he served as director of the International Business and Investment Division at the Law Offices of Stewart & Stewart in Washington, D.C.
+In 2007, he was appointed as an independent director and chairman of the Sustainable Development Fund 'Kazyna'.
+He also served as a chairman of Global Options Management, a risk-mitigation services joint venture with GlobalOptions, prior to its acquisition by Walker Digital, LLC.